hkalbertl/gallerylu/README.md

   * Seamless connection to FileLu's API using user-provided API keys.
   * Secure handling of API keys (client-side only, no server involved).
   * Data transfer directly between the user's browser and FileLu's servers.
+* Encryption
+  * Support viewing encrypted images uploaded by [Web Image Categorizer](https://github.com/hkalbertl/web-image-categorizer).
+  * Decryption is performed on client side.
+Password and decrypted data never transmitted outside the application.
 * User Privacy
   * Data privacy is a top priority.
-  * No user data (files, API keys) is transmitted to any third-party server other than FileLu.
+  * No API keys is transmitted to any third-party server other than FileLu.
+  * Standard images will be downloaded from FileLu directly.
+  * Encrypted images will be downloaded though Vercel rewrite module due to CORS issue.
   * All processing happens client-side in the user's browser.

 ## Demo